Liedtexte

 To say "Fair maid, I pray, wither go to today?"

-"Good sir," then did she say, "What do you care?"
+"Good sir," then did she say, "What do you care?""For I will, without fail,

 Maiden give to you Watkins ale."